IMoronPirate/imoronpirate.github.io/_drafts/rotations.md

 Usually we have two vectors, for instance describing two planes, and we would like to rotate one vector, $$\bm{a}$$, to the other one, $$\bm{b}$$.
-To extract this rotation matrix, before we need to understand how to build the rotation matrix around an axis of a certain angle.
+This is a perfect application for the Rodrigues' formula.

-In the case we want to rotate the vector $$\bm{a}$$ to coincide to the vector $$\bm{b}$$, we need to rotate $$\bm{a}$$ of an angle
+To rotate the vector $$\bm{a}$$ in order to coincide with the vector $$\bm{b}$$, we need to rotate $$\bm{a}$$ of an angle
 $$\theta = \bm{a}\cdot \bm{b}$$ around the axis $$\bm{u} = \bm{a} \times \bm{b}$$.
 Therefore, we can use the Rodrigues' formula for $$\theta$$ and $$\bm{u}$$.